-This Saturday (February 22) is World Thinking Day.
-The brain is a muscle, and just like other muscles, it gets stronger the more we use it.
-And if thinking is exercise for the brain, scientists say that critical thinking acts like a mental full-body workout.
+Saturday 22 February is World Thinking Day.
+The brain is a muscle and, just like other muscles, it gets stronger the more we use it.
+And if thinking is exercise for the brain, scientists say that critical thinking acts like a full-body, mental workout.

 Critical thinking means objectively analysing facts in order to form a judgement, rather than deciding things based on emotion or what others have told you.